unitygirl/FactSkillTemplate/README.md

 	2. Select Lambda from Compute services (upper left) <br>
 	![Alt text](/path/to/selectRegion.jpg)<br>
 	3. Skip ‘Select Blueprint’<br>

-	4.You should be in ‘Configure Function’
+	New Alexa Skills Kit Template: Build a Fact Skill

+	Today we launched a new fact skill template that makes it easy for developers or non-developers to create a fact based skill for Alexa.
+The template leverages AWS Lambda and the Alexa Skills Kit, while providing the business logic, use cases, error handling and help functions for your skill.
+You just need to come up with a fact idea, plug in your questions and edit a couple lines of script (we walk you through how it’s done).
+It's a valuable way to quickly learn the end-to-end process for building and publishing an Alexa skill.
+	This post will walk first-time Alexa skills developers through all the required the steps involved in creating a skill using this fact skill template, called ‘SpaceGeek’ It will help you understand the basics of creating a working Voice User Interface (VUI) while using a cut/paste approach to development.
+You will learn the entire process by doing it, and end up with a published Alexa skill.
+The post includes instructions on how to customize the skill and submit for certification.
+Remember, the more facts you add, the more compelling your experience will be for customers.
+We recommend a minimum of 20, but at least 100 is best for user engagement.
+	This post assumes you have some familiarity with JavaScript/Node.js (or a similar programming language) and the Alexa Skills Kit.
+For more background information on using the Alexa Skills Kit please watch this video.
+For guidance on designing a voice experience with Alexa you can also watch this video.
+	Let’s Get Started
+	First download the script and then follow the instructions below.
+Be sure you have the template fact skill set up properly before you move on to adapting it to your set of facts.
+	Step #1 – Create an AWS Account
+	1. Open aws.amazon.com and then choose ‘Create an Free AWS Account’
 	a.
+Follow the online instructions.
+Do not worry about the IAM role, we will do that later.
+	b.
+You will need a Valid Credit Card to set up your account (note this is a free tier however)
+	c.
+Part of the sign-up procedure involves receiving a phone call and entering a PIN using the phone keypad.
+	2. Sign in to your Console
+	a.
+It can sometimes take while for your new AWS account to go live.
+You will receive an e-mail when your account is active.
+	Step #2 – Create a Lambda Function
+	1. Select US East (N. Virginia) region (upper right)
+	2.

+	2. Select Lambda from Compute services (upper left)

+	         3. Skip ‘Select Blueprint’

+	          4. You should be in ‘Configure Function’
+	a.
 Enter the Name/Description/Runtime for your skill as in the example

-	5. Select the ‘Code Entry Type’ as ‘Edit code inline’ and copy/paste the Lambda function code   node.js script  you downloaded at the beginning.
+	5. Select the ‘Code Entry Type’ as ‘Upload Zip File’ and upload the zip file containing the example.
 Here’s the link again for reference.
 It should look like this:

-	Note – the AWS Lambda inline code editor is limited in size and you may hit the cap (currently 20KB) while creating your skill.
-We reccommend that you package the code (and any dependent libraries) as a ZIP and upload it using the AWS CLI from your local environment, or specify an Amazon S3 location where the ZIP file is located.
-Uploads must be no larger than 50MB (compressed).
-Visit the Lambda Getting Started guide to get started.
+	Note: If you are new to Lambda and would like more information, visit the Lambda Getting Started guide..

 	6. Set your handler and role as follows:
 	a.
 Keep Handler as ‘index.handler’
 	b.
 Add a new role for ‘lambda_basic_execution’  (note IAM role in next step.
-Note also if you have already used Lambda you may already have a ‘lambda_basic_execution’ role created you can use.
+Note also if you have already used Lambda you may already have a ‘lambda_basic_execution’ role created you can use.)

 	7. You will be asked to set up your IAM role if you have not done so.

 	8. Keep the Advanced settings as default
 	a.
 Select ‘Next’ and review.
 You should see something like below.
 Then ‘Create your Function’:

 	9. Next we need to create an Event source
 	a.
 In your Lambda function tabs, select ‘Event Source’

 	10. Select ‘Add event source’

 	a.
-Select type as ‘Alexa Skill Kit’
+Select ‘Alexa Skill Kit’ from the dropdown:

 	11. You should see the following free tier event source:

 	12. Copy the ARN for your Lambda function.
 You will need it for setting up your skill in the Developer Portal.
 You can find your ARN here:

-	<b>Step #3 – Set-up Your Skill in the Developer Portal</b>
+	Step #3 – Set-up Your Skill in the Developer Portal
 	1. Sign in or create a free account on the Developer Portal (upper right)

-	2. Once you’ve signed in, navigate to Apps& Services/Alexa/Alexa Skills Kit in the post-login experience
+	2. Once you’ve signed in, navigate to Apps& Services

+	3. Then select Alexa:

+	4. Choose Alexa Skills Kit:

+	5. Here is where you will define and manage your skill.
+	Select “Add New Skill”:

-	3. This is where your skill will be defined and managed Select add new skill and add your name/invocation name/version and your ARN endpoint.
+	6. Add your name/invocation name/version and your ARN endpoint.
 Example here:

-	a.
-Select Save and Next
+	7. Select Save and Next
-	a.
-We need to define our skill’s interaction model.
+	8. Now we need to define our skill’s interaction model.
+Let’s begin with the intent schema.
 	i.
 Copy/paste the following Intent Schema
 	{
 	  "intents": [
 	    {
-	      "intent": "AnswerIntent",
+	      "intent": "GetNewFactIntent"
-	      "slots": [
-	        {
-	          "name": "Answer",
-	          "type": "LIST_OF_ANSWERS"
-	        }
-	      ]
 	    },
 	    {
-	      "intent": "AnswerOnlyIntent",
-	      "slots": [
-	        {
-	          "name": "Answer",
-	          "type": "LIST_OF_ANSWERS"
-	        }
-	      ]
-	    },
-	    {
-	      "intent": "AMAZON.StartOverIntent"
-	    },
-	    {
-	      "intent": "AMAZON.RepeatIntent"
-	    },
-	    {
 	      "intent": "AMAZON.HelpIntent"
 	    },
 	    {
 	      "intent": "AMAZON.StopIntent"
 	    },
 	    {
 	      "intent": "AMAZON.CancelIntent"
 	    }
 	  ]
 	 }
-	i.
-Add Slot Type as below screenshot:

-	i.
-Add the Utterances
+	9. Add the Utterances
 	1. Copy/paste the following:
-	AnswerIntent the answer is {Answer}
-	AnswerIntent my answer is {Answer}
-	AnswerIntent is it {Answer}
-	AnswerIntent {Answer} is my answer
-	AnswerOnlyIntent {Answer}

-	AMAZON.StartOverIntent start game
-	AMAZON.StartOverIntent new game
-	AMAZON.StartOverIntent start
-	AMAZON.StartOverIntent start new game
+	GetNewFactIntent a fact
+	GetNewFactIntent a space fact
+	GetNewFactIntent tell me a fact
+	GetNewFactIntent tell me a space fact
+	GetNewFactIntent give me a fact
+	GetNewFactIntent give me a space fact
+	GetNewFactIntent tell me trivia
+	GetNewFactIntent tell me a space trivia
+	GetNewFactIntent give me trivia
+	GetNewFactIntent give me a space trivia
+	GetNewFactIntent give me some information
+	GetNewFactIntent give me some space information
+	GetNewFactIntent tell me something
+	GetNewFactIntent give me something
-	4. Select save.
+	10. Select save.
 You should see the model being built (this make a take a minute or 2)

 	a.
 It should now look like this:

 	b.
 Select Next
 	5. We are ready to test!
 	a.
 In the Test tab, we are going to enter a sample utterance in the service simulator tab.
 	i.
-In this example, we have called the skill ‘reindeer games.’
-This is the ‘Invocation Name’ we set up on the Skill Information line in step #2. ii.
-Enter ‘open reindeer games’ and select Ask. iii.
+In this example, we have called the skill ‘SpaceGeek’ This is the ‘Invocation Name’ we set up on the Skill Information line in step #2. ii.
+Enter ‘open SpaceGeek’ and select Ask. iii.
 You should see the formatted JSON request from the Alexa Service and the response coming back. iv.
 Assuming your Echo device is on-line (and logged in with the same account as your developer account), you should now see your skill enabled in the Alexa Companion app and ask Alexa to launch your skill!